-Yes, your schedule details from SCORE Engage automatically sync with your personal calendar in G Suite.
-We encourage you to use your G Suite calendar through your scorevolunteer.org account, as an effective way of keeping track of your overall schedule.
+Yes, your schedule details from SCORE Engage will automatically sync with your scorevolunteer.org calendar in GSuite.
+We encourage you to use your GSuite calendar through your scorevolunteer.org account, as an effective way of keeping track of your overall schedule.

-Q. How does Engage handle a chapter that does not have regularly schedule mentoring hours?
+Q. How does Engage handle a chapter that does not have regularly scheduled mentoring hours?

 Q. How is co-mentoring managed when scheduling and recording sessions?

-After a timeslot is booked for a session in the calendar, you can add multiple co-mentors to that appointment, and in session recording you can add up to 4 co-mentors.
+After a time slot is booked for a session in the calendar, you can add multiple co-mentors to that appointment.
+When recording the session, you can add up to 4 co-mentors from any SCORE chapter.

 Q. Has the mentor session data recording process changed?

 In general, the process has not changed—you will still answer the same questions as required by the SBA.
 However, you will now be able to add co-mentors from outside your chapter so that they can receive credit for their contribution.
 The layout of the session entry form has also been updated to guide you through the steps to create the session rather than displaying all of the fields at once.

 Q. Will non-session notes and close out notes go away with Engage?

 Yes, non-session notes and close out sessions will go away in Engage.
 Sessions will only be created to record mentoring with a client.
 Notes can be added to all types of records in Engage, including clients, mentoring requests, and volunteer profiles.
 Mentoring requests are closed out by changing the status of the request (i.e. unable to contact, withdrawn, no-show, etc.).

 Q. How will the enhanced mentor-match process work?